-We want to motivate you to get started creating an online business.
-The idea behind this month’s suite of shows is that with part-time, but a focused effort, in one year you can build an online business that earns $1,000 or more per month.
+We want to motivate all of you to get started creating online businesses.
+The idea is that with part-time, but a focused effort, in one year you can build an online business that earns $1,000 or more per month.

-Telemarketers retails sales, accountants, typists, and real estate agents are also jobs that will be among the first to be lost to automation.
+Telemarketers retail sales, accountants, typists, and real estate agents are also jobs that will be among the first to be lost to automation.